corb555/Task-Score/README.md

 The distance component tracks the distance from the agent to all objects that have the tags listed below.
 *healthpack, player, ammo, weapon, ambush*
 It updates BD Global Variables with the same name (with Distance appended).
-**The tag MUST be applied to the item with the collider.
+**A tag MUST be applied to game objects you want to track
-For a pickup item, the tag MUST be applied to the item with the collider and pickup script.**
+For a pickup item, the tag MUST be applied to the item with the pickup script.**
 This component determines if each object is visible by the agent and if visible, that object is considered "found".
 If an object is not been seen for N seconds *and is not static*, the "found" flag is cleared.
 The component calculates the distance to all currently "found" objects.
 An object tag can have multiple objects, and the value will be for the current closest object with that tag.
 0=close, 100=far. *NOTE: 1000 is returned for not known.*  This is an exception to the 0-100 range guideline and will return very high scores for not found items which will  likely make a task using distance to that object not run.

 ### Field of Vision